Qualification(s): LLB (Hons) BCA

 Jacinta is a passionate and experienced solicitor who enjoys making the law real and meaningful for everyday people.
 She strongly believes that as a lawyer she has a responsibility to advocate in a committed manner that maximises her clients' access to justice and equity.

-“I was drawn to working within challenging legal schemes where high quality practitioners were needed to ensure that clients can access their full entitlements and rights.
-Working in legal areas that often provide little certainty for my clients means you have to work even harder to ensure that their rights, entitlements and freedoms are protected.”
+"I was drawn to working within challenging legal schemes where high quality practitioners were needed to ensure that clients can access their full entitlements and rights."

-Jacinta was founding Co-Chair of the Maurice Blackburn Diversity Committee and is a member of the Human Rights Committee at the Law Institute of Victoria.
+Jacinta is the Chairperson of the Human Rights Committee at the Law Institute of Victoria and was a founding Co-Chair of the Maurice Blackburn Diversity Committee and worked in this role for 6 years.
 She passionately believes lawyers have a responsibility to service their community through their work.

 Memberships & accreditations